ACoAs – Set GOALS to MEET NEEDS (Part 3)

 d.
 F. of responsibility

-as kidsTo the WIC, C. meant we had to be responsible for everyone & everything, & no one taking care of us.
+as kids To the WIC, commitment (C) meant we had to be responsible for everyone & everything, & no one taking care of us.
 We were forced to be responsible (R) for our unhappy angry, crazy, drunk parents, & sometimes our siblings.
 Many of us had to be the ‘designated adult’ even when we were very little, because of their incompetence, selfishness & addictions.
 We got the RULE loud & clear “Everyone else’s needs are more important than mine”.

-We violently resist the middle “A” (Acceptance) or any suggestions to “let go – with love, let go – let God, let go – with sadness, disappointment, anger…” – any way we can, but LET GO.
+We violently resist the middle “A” (Acceptance) or any suggestions to “let go – with love, let go & let God, let go – with sadness, disappointment, anger…” – any way we can, but LET GO.

 ACoAs project our S-H & paranoia out on the whole world, perpetuating our deep fear & mistrust.
 As adults, being controlling is a substitute for having real boundaries – mental & emotional walls the WIC thinks will protect us from actual or imagined dangers.

-• If we were raised in an uptight, controlling environment – we’ll either rebel & want no limits at all, or follow the family pattern & be uptight, rigid & overly-fussy.
-In any case, which ever style we choose will be the result of birth order & our Toxic Family Role (Hero // Placater), but will also have a great deal to do with our native personality.
+In any case, which ever style our personality leans toward – will be greatly influences by birth order & our Toxic Family Role (Hero // Placater), but will also have a great deal to do with our native Type

-Overtly: Telling everyone what they should be doing, feeling & thinking – that it’s our way or the highway.
+🔉 Overtly: Telling everyone what they should be doing, feeling & thinking – that it’s our way or the highway.

-Being pushy, aggressive, ‘difficult’, demanding….
-It’s presumptuous & insulting – the controller’s assumption is that they’re the only one who knows how to do things, knows what’s best, what’s RIGHT, & how things should be done!
+Being pushy, aggressive, ‘difficult’, demanding…. is presumptuous & insulting – the controller’s conviction that they’re the only one who knows how to do things, knows what’s best, what’s RIGHT, & how things should be done!
+See Posts: “Controlling & Abandonment” // “ACoAs – Getting controlled

-Covertly: Many ACoAs are sure they’re not controlling, because they don’t recognize how they do it, since it’s indirect & sneaky – by omissions, withholding & people-pleasing.
+🔇Covertly: Many ACoAs are sure they’re not controlling, because they don’t recognize how they do it, since it’s indirect & sneaky – by omissions, withholding & people-pleasing.

 – BY consistently denying oneself (needs emotions, opinions…) in favor of another.
 It’s a way to manipulate how someone behaves & how they feel about us, or prevent them from leaving (abandoning us).